S-Ando-Biophysics/4MRNA/README.md

     cd /home/name
     vi .bashrc
     source /usr/local/phenix-1.21.1-5286/phenix_env.sh    # add to the last line

+[*3] When using Selenium and Webdriver to automate the browser, you used to have to download the driver yourself, but since Selenium 4.6.0 (released on 2022-11-04), it automatically downloads the driver, so there is no need to prepare it in advance.

 ## Supported environment
 | | Operating System | Browser |